ethansilvas/basic-git-branching/README.md

 10. Now you can retry your rebase by doing `git rebase main`.

-    **NOTE:** For very large notebooks with lots of outputs, doing the rebase will take a LONG time.
+    **NOTE:** For very large notebooks with lots of outputs this will take a LONG time.
 You will know this is the case when your console looks like it's stuck/loading and if in your files you'll see a bunch of newly created files that have weird names like "MERGE&FILE" or something like that.

     This should be fine and will hopefully take a few minutes depending on the size of your file.
 You will know when it's done when your console is back to normal and you'll see in the "Source Control" tab that your files look like how they normally would when using VSCode to resolve merge conflicts.

 11. Open the nbdime merge editor by doing `git mergetool --tool=nbdime your-notebook-name.ipynb`

-12. The editor will open in your browser and look something like:
+    The editor will open in your browser and look something like:

     ![Header of nbd editor in browser that shows Notebook Merge and other items](/images/nbd-editor.png)

-13. Now you can scroll through your whole notebook cell-by-cell.
+12. Now you can scroll through your whole notebook cell-by-cell.
 Although it's a lot to take in, just know that there isn't actually a whole lot for you to do at this point!

-14. First, you'll have to decide if you care about cell **outputs** that cause merge conflicts.
-In most cases, it's likely that you don't care about the outputs because as long as the actual code that you need is all in the right places, you can just rerun the whole notebook after you're done rebasing to get the outputs you want.
+    First, you'll have to decide if you care about cell **outputs** that cause merge conflicts.
+In most cases, it's likely that you don't care about the outputs because as long as the actual code that you need is all in the right places you can just rerun the whole notebook after you're done rebasing to get the outputs you want.

     For this reason, nbdime gives you the option at the top right of the page to clear all outputs that are causing merge conflicts: